Epicminer256/epicdnschef/README.md

 ### What this fork adds

-* Added support for importing multible files and importing directories recursively
+* Added support for importing multible files and importing directories recursively (Use *dnschef.py -f list* to import the entire directory called "list")

 * Made small changes to the documentation to work better with Markdown